devnull-cz/c-prog-lang/modules/function-intro.md

 - i.e. this is not like Go that returns the error along with the data

 A function *declaration* is only declaring the API without the function body.
-It is called a *function prototype*:
+It is called a *function prototype* and it consists of a type, function name, and argument in parentheses:

 ```C
 int digit(int c);